NoUnique/dev.code/docker/README.md

-# Docker-based Deep Learning Model Development Environment
+# Container-based Development Environment

-This repository contains a Docker-based development environment for deep learning model development.
+This repository contains a Container-based development environment.

-It can be easily used just by adding it as a submodule under the project folder of the target code.

 Only one container is created and the name is automatically generated.

 <br>